st3rv04ka/ViralAir/README.md

 ## Overview

 This project is designed to transmit Mode-S messages, currently supporting only Automatic Dependent Surveillance-Broadcast (ADS-B).

-It's implemented in Go and provides a robust framework for handling ADS-B messages for aviation and tracking applications.
+## Supported formats

+- ADSB (DF 17)

 ## Features

-- Support for ADS-B message transmission.
 - High-performance Go implementation.
 - Easy to integrate with existing systems.